01-edu/ai-starter/content/robots-harmony/README.md

   document.querySelector(`.${robotClass} #arm-left`).style.backgroundColor =
     randomColor;

-  //do the same to the right arm
+  // Do the same for the right arm
   ```

-- **Function to Change Legs Colors**:
+- **Function to Change Leg Colors**:

   - Create a function named `changeLegColor`.
   - Follow the same steps as the `changeArmColor` function but have it target the `legs`.